 Here are some tips to help you get a warm feeling when using gas detectors in cold weather.

 1. When you walk outside, you feel the cold instantly.
 However, it will take a while for your gas monitor to reach equilibrium with the ambient temperature.
-The temperature compensation will track with the internal temperature of the monitor.
-If you are going to be using the monitor for 20 minutes or less, there is no reason to allow it to stabilize and adjust to the temperature before useing it.
+The temperature compensation will typically track with the internal temperature of the monitor.
+If you are going to be using the monitor for 20 minutes or less, there is no reason to allow it to stabilize and adjust to the temperature before using it.
 Turn it on, take your readings and get back inside where it is warm.

-6. Keeping your gas monitor close to your body will keep it as warm as possible.
+7. Keeping your gas monitor close to your body will keep it as warm as possible.
 If you are using the monitor for remote sampling, keeping it inside your coat as long as possible will help keep it warm and functioning longer.

 Baby it’s cold outside, so until the milder temperatures of spring return, work safe, and try to keep warm.